How to use Brisbane City Plan 2014

 - section 5.8 for development that is operational work.

-With knowledge of the zone and zone precinct of the property and the definition of your development, find your proposed type of development in the left hand column of the table of assessment.
+Once you know the zone and zone precinct of your property and the definition of your development, find your proposed type of development in the left hand column of the table of assessment.
 If you are unsure what type of development your proposal is, refer to Step 1.

-Once you have determined your level of assessment, you can find out more information about accepted development, code assessment and impact assessment and if you will be required to submit a development application to Council.
+Once you have determined your level of assessment, find out more information about accepted development, code assessment and impact assessment and if you will need to submit a development application to Council.

-Where the assessment criteria column refers to ‘Prescribed secondary code’, you can find what secondary codes will apply to the assessment of the proposal in section 5.3.5 of City Plan 2014.
+Where the assessment criteria column refers to ‘prescribed secondary code’, find what secondary codes will apply to the assessment of the proposal in section 5.3.5 of City Plan 2014.

 Each code has a standard format which tells you: